jonatasbaldin/jonatasbaldin.github.io/_posts/2015-03-15-install-linux-from-network.md

 ### TFTP ###
 The TFTP server hosts some files:

-  * pxelinux.0: the binary boot image.
+  * pxelinux.0: the binary boot image;
-  * kernel/initrd: kernel/initial ramdisk images, downloaded to the machine over the network.
+  * kernel/initrd: kernel/initial ramdisk images, downloaded to the machine over the network;
-  * menu.c32: the binary menu used to choose the OS to install.
+  * menu.c32: the binary menu used to choose the OS to install;
   * pxelinux.cfg/default: displays a menu with the location of the kernel images and arguments.
-Like a grub file.
+Like a grub file;
 {% highlight bash %}
 # best menu, no prompt for boot: and timeout 10 sec
 # the .c32 files and the pxelinux.0 are from syslinux package